blockexplorer/old-blockexplorer-php/README.rst

 That's me.
 Unfortunately I don't have a lot of free time either since I spend most of it developing TurnKey Linux.
-So rather than doing everything myself the plan was to focus on bootstrapping blockexplorer into an open source project abd get more people on board.
+So rather than doing everything myself the plan was to focus on bootstrapping blockexplorer into an open source project and get more people on board.
 I'd like blockexplorer to become a neutral open source resource by the Bitcoin community, for the Bitcoin community.